-Chanting & Chocolate is an evening of wordless melody and sacred Jewish chant followed by chocolate treats.
+Chanting & Chocolate is an evening of wordless melody and sacred Jewish chant. *Chocolate treats await until when we’re together again.

 No prior knowledge of singing, chanting or Hebrew language is required.
-Lyric sheets are provided.
 All are welcome!

 Thoughts on Song Practice